rng-guy/NFSMWBartender/APPENDIX.md

 * The time you spend filling the green "EVADE" bar also counts towards how long you need to stay hidden in "COOLDOWN" mode.
 If the "EVADE" bar takes longer to fill, you escape instantly.

-* There are two separate checks for whether a flipped cop vehicle should be destroyed: Either some delay after being flipped, or instantly if the vehicle in question has been damaged by the player at any point.
-Bartender can toggle these two checks individually.
+* The two checks for whether a flipped cop should be destroyed are mutually independent: One check is damage-based, while the other is time-based and disregards vehicle damage.

-* The destruction delay for flipped cops has no effect if you disable the delay-based check.
+* The time-based flip check only happens at Heat levels for which you define a valid delay value.

-* Automatic racer resets only happen at Heat levels for which you define a valid delay value.
+* Resets of flipped racers only happen at Heat levels for which you define a valid delay value.

 &nbsp;